sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always return `502 Bad Gateway` when the server, acting as a gateway or proxy, receives an invalid response from an inbound server.
+### Always return `502 Bad Gateway` when the server, acting as a gateway or proxy, receives an invalid response from an inbound server
 Use the `502 Bad Gateway` status code when your server, functioning as a gateway or proxy, receives an invalid response from an upstream server.
 This informs the client that the intermediary server encountered an error while trying to fulfill the request from another server.